kajott/CompoKit/README.md

       C:
       whatever.com
       ```
+  - DOSBox can be made to work with SC-55 emulation.
+The required components are installed by CompoKit, but some manual work is required to make it happen:
+    - a set of SC-55 ROM files need to be put into `CompoKit\bin\NukedSC55`
+    - loopMIDI must be installed system-wide using `CompoKit\bin\loopMIDISetup.exe`
+    - loopMIDI and Nuked-SC55 must be started manually, in that exact order, before DOSBox
+    - DOSBox-X requires no further configuration: it uses loopMIDI if it's available and the default synthesizer if it's not
+    - vanilla DOSBox requires a custom configuration with the statement `midiconfig=1` (or probably another number - use the command `mixer /listmidi` inside DOSBox to look that up)
 - WinVICE (C64, VIC-20, Plus/4 only)
   - version 3.1 is used, because it's the last non-bloated pure Win32 version
   - scanlines disabled, brightness adjusted to compensate